openneuron/PIVOT/README.md

-# PIVOT
-Platform for Interactive analysis and Visualization Of Transcriptomics data
+# PIVOT: Platform for Interactive analysis and Visualization Of Transcriptomics data

 See http://kim.bio.upenn.edu/software/pivot.shtml for more details.